angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 </footer>
 ```

-5. With the markup in place, we have to make sure that **all components and directives** that are used in the template have to be imported and added to the `imports: []` array of the `MainLayoutModule`, IDE should be helpful and provide it as an option when selecting components and directives in the template, else do it manually...
+5. With the markup in place, we have to make sure that **all components and directives** that are used in the template have to be imported and added to the `imports: []` array of the `MainLayoutComponent`, IDE should be helpful and provide it as an option when selecting components and directives in the template, else do it manually...
 6. Let's add some styles to the `main-layout.component.scss` file to make it look better, the styles use Tailwind CSS `@apply` directive to apply utility classes as part of the scss instead of directly in the template, the reason is we're styling the host element, the `my-org-main-layout` element itself, therefore we're using `:host` selector to apply the styles

 ```scss